tsunami416604/azure-docs.hu-hu/articles/storage/blobs/data-lake-storage-explorer.md

 ms.date: 11/19/2019
 ms.author: normesta
 ms.reviewer: stewu
-ms.openlocfilehash: 53f43945b13a9dae44eba752f935eb34d7aa498b
+ms.openlocfilehash: b300d96408bed621a0687c04a9c94021af009f95
-ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/22/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "74327616"
+ms.locfileid: "74484468"
 ---
 # <a name="use-azure-storage-explorer-with-azure-data-lake-storage-gen2"></a>Use Azure Storage Explorer with Azure Data Lake Storage Gen2

-In this quickstart, you learn how to use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to create a directory and a blob.
+In this article, you'll learn how to use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to create a directory and a blob.
 Next, you learn how to download the blob to your local computer, and how to view all of the blobs in a directory.
 You also learn how to create a snapshot of a blob, manage directory access policies, and create a shared access signature.

 ## <a name="prerequisites"></a>Előfeltételek